-It is the fading light and the onset of nighttime that can trigger the symptoms of sundowner's, so it is important to get lighting right.
+Fading light and the onset of nighttime can trigger the symptoms of sundowner's, so appropriate lighting is very important.

-People should keep the lights bright as the daylight fades and then use nightlights or low-light lamps throughout the night.
-These low-level lights will help a person know where they are if they wake up in the night.
+People should maintain bright levels of light as daylight fades and use nightlights or low-light lamps throughout the night.
+These low-level lights will help a person with Sundowner's know where they are if they wake up in the night.

-There are a number of other ways to help a person with sundowner's syndrome to stay oriented to their surroundings.
+There are a number of other measures to help a person with sundowner's syndrome to stay oriented to their surroundings.

-- A vision check: This is important to ensure the person is still seeing clearly.
-Someone who cannot see shapes clearly is more likely to experience visual hallucinations.
+A vision check: This is important for making sure that an individual still has clear vision.
+Someone who cannot clearly see shapes is more likely to experience visual hallucinations.

-- Sleeping and waking schedule: Maintaining regular waking and sleeping times can increase familiarity and enhance sleeping.
-A person with sundowner's should be encouraged to have a mid-morning nap, but not to have another nap before bedtime.
+- Sleeping and waking schedule: Maintaining regular waking and sleeping times can increase familiarity and enhance sleep.
+A person with sundowner's should be encouraged to have a mid-morning nap but not sleep again before bedtime.

-- Eating regularly: Ensuring meals are eaten at similar times each day can help.
-During the evening, it is better to avoid items that can disturb sleep, such as nicotine, caffeine, alcohol, large meals, and excessive quantities of sweets.
+- Eating regularly: Eating meals at similar times each day can help.
+During the evening, avoid items that can disturb sleep, such as nicotine, caffeine, alcohol, large meals, and excessive quantities of candy.

-- Activities: Engaging in activities to redirect the person's thinking may reduce confusion or uncertainty.
+- Activities: Some tasks or activities redirect thinking and may help reduce confusion or uncertainty.
 Examples include folding napkins or laundry, watching television, or listening to music.
-Activities and outings such as medical appointments, bathing, or other errands can aid sleep at night.
+Activities and outings, such as medical appointments, bathing, or other errands, can aid sleep at night.

-- Avoid disruption: Caregivers should try to avoid triggers known to contribute to symptoms.
+- Avoid disruption: Caregivers should try to avoid triggers that they know contribute to symptoms.
 Events that can distract a routine or disrupt the sense of calm include loud television, boisterous children, or loud music.

-- Music: Many older people with sundowner's syndrome enjoy listening to soft music from a favorite era.
-The music is familiar and many elderly people with sundowner's may find it soothing.
+- Music: Many older people with sundowner's syndrome enjoy listening to soft music from their favorite era.
+The music creates a sense of familiarity and has a soothing effect on many older people with sundowner's.

 - Declutter: Keeping a house tidy and free of clutter can prevent confusion and reduce the risk of injury.

-If the individual is upset or confused, a caregiver can help by doing the following:
+If the individual experiences distress or confusion, a caregiver can help by taking the following steps:

-If lifestyle-related tips do not work, medications may help to reduce any agitation and aggressive behavior.
+If lifestyle changes do not work, medications may help reduce any agitation and aggressive behavior.

 Taking a medication does not guarantee that symptoms will stop.
 Some medications may work for a short time before the symptoms come back.